 Assessing the situation

-We're sending a team of highly-trained volunteers to assess the situation on the ground in Indonesia.
+We've got a team of highly-trained volunteers and a member of staff on the ground in Indonesia right now.

 Where is Lombok?

 The island of Lombok is located in West Nusa Tenggara province, in Indonesia.
 It’s situated to the east of Bali on the other side of the Lombok Strait.
 The capital, and largest city on the island, is Mataram.

 Lombok is a popular tourist destination, with thousands of people from around the world flocking to the island every year.
 Lombok’s main tourist attractions are its beaches and hiking trails.

 Whilst tourists are able to evacuate to their homes, thousands of local families have nothing left and are in urgent need of shelter.

 An earthquake happens when pieces of the earth's surface rub together, causing the ground to shake.

 WHY DO EARTHQUAKES HAPPEN?

 Although the ground we walk on may seem solid, it is actually made of huge pieces of flat rock which together, create a kind of patchwork.